 HomePod Mini vs. HomePod Buyer's Guide

-The original HomePod continues to be sold by Apple for $299.
-At over three times the price of HomePod mini, should you still consider the larger, original HomePod, or choose the new HomePod mini?
+The original HomePod has now been discontinued by Apple, but it is still available from some third-party retailers for prices around $299.
+At around three times the price of HomePod mini, should you still consider the larger, original HomePod, or choose the new HomePod mini?
 Our guide outlines the differences between the two HomePods and helps to answer the question of how to decide which may be best for you.

 Comparing the HomePod and HomePod mini

 The HomePod and HomePod mini share a number of key features, such as multiroom audio and Siri.
 Apple lists these same features of the HomePod and HomePod mini:

 - Multiroom audio

 - Stereo pair capable

 - Seamless audio handoff

 - Intercom, Find My, Siri Shortcuts, Ambient sounds, Music alarms, Home Theater with Apple TV 4K, and Lossless audio